-As most nursery schools are small, it's advisable to register your child as early as possible if you want to be on top of the waiting list.
+As most nursery schools are small, it's advisable to register your child as early as possible if you want to be at the top of the waiting list.

 But don't be disheartened if you don't get your first choice straight away.
 Stay in contact with the school, as a lot can change in the year between offers being made and the dates when nursery starts (particularly in London where families may relocate or decide to decline a place, freeing up places).